-You can find reference to the Plaza de Los Coches clock tower in Cartagena from just about anywhere.
+You can find references to the Plaza de Los Coches clock tower in Cartagena from just about anywhere.
 And throughout our entire stay, we used this as a directional beacon whenever we were lost… because Cartagena and its meandering streets are a maze.
 It was planned this way… so invaders would get lost… and now tourists get lost.

 Beyond being easy to recognize, this clock tower and the square it sits in is an epicentre for activity in Cartagena: most tours start from here, in the evening there are dancers who come and do a variety of local dances, there are sellers who work within the wall of the tower, and the horse carts you see meandering the city at night all start from this location.
 I was also warned that after 10 pm, this is where prostitution and drug trafficking happens.

 In the broader picture, this square is connected to Plaza de la Aduana, which is connected to Plaza San Pedro Claver.
 All three of these squares join to form a story that gives a face to the slave trade in Cartagena.

 The Plaza & Slave Trade